akrumel/f.lux/docs/introduction/overview.md

 # f.lux Overview

 ## What is f.lux
 f.lux is a data management library inspired by the [React flux architecture](https://facebook.github.io/flux/docs/overview.html) and influenced by [Redux](http://redux.js.org/) and [immutable.js](https://facebook.github.io/immutable-js/).
 This is third version of the f.lux approach and the first to be published open source.
-This version is actively used in commercial projects on both web and react-native platforms and really shines when implementing complex "business rule" applications, such as enterprise applications or rules based systems.
+This version is actively used in commercial projects on both web and react-native platforms and really shines when implementing complex data-rich applications, such as enterprise, form-heavy, and complex business logic applications.

 ## High-level feature list